Almost uniform domains and Poincar\'e inequalities

 We say that $\Omega$ is {\sc $A$-uniform up to scale $r$} if for all $x,y \in \Omega$ with $d(x,y) < r$ there exists an $A$-uniform curve with respect to $x$, $y$, and $\Omega$.

 Lastly, $\Omega$ is {\sc $A$-uniform} if it is $A$-uniform up to scale $r$, for all $r > 0$. \end{definition}

 Alternative definitions, and their mutual equivalence, are discussed in \cite{vaisala1988,martiosarvas}.
-For example, if the space is doubling and quasi-convex, then $\gamma$ could assumed to be a rectifiable curve and diameter could be replaced with length in the definition.
+For example, if the space is doubling and quasi-convex, then $\gamma$ could be assumed to be a rectifiable curve and diameter could be replaced with length in the definition.
 So in the context of uniformity (and only in this context), by a ``curve'' we allow for curves to be continuous only, and not necessarily Lipschitz.

 We remark, that in the case $\Omega=X$, the condition is vacuously satisfied if $X$ is quasi-convex, as the distance to an empty set is interpreted to be infinity.

-For us, uniforms domains are quite flexible to construct, and they inherit good geometric properties from the spaces containing them.
-In particular, there is the following theorem \cite[Theorem 4.4]{bjornuniform}.
+For us, uniform domains are quite flexible to construct, and they inherit good geometric properties from the spaces containing them.
+In particular, there is the following version of \cite[Theorem 4.4]{bjornuniform}.